Inform: Inform 7

 On April 30, 2006, Graham Nelson announced the beta release of Inform 7 to the rec.arts.int-fiction newsgroup.
 Inform 7 consists of three primary parts: The Inform 7 IDE with development tools specialized for testing interactive fiction, the Inform 7 compiler for the new language, and "The Standard Rules" which form the core library for Inform 7.
 Inform 7 also relies on the Inform library and Inform compiler from Inform 6.
 The compiler compiles the Inform 7 source code into Inform 6 source code, which is then compiled separately by Inform 6 to generate a Glulx or Z-code story file.
 Inform 7 also defaults to writing Blorb files, archives which include the Z-code together with optional "cover art" and metadata intended for indexing purposes.
 The full set of Inform 7 tools are currently available for Mac OS X, Microsoft Windows and Linux (since 2007).

-As of 2023, Inform 7 and its and tools remain under development.
+As of 2023, Inform 7 and its tools remain under development.
 Since April 2022, Inform 7 is open source and developed on GitHub.

 Inform 7 was named Natural Inform for a brief period of time, but was later renamed Inform 7.
 This old name is why the Inform 7 compiler is named "NI".